shanteacontrols/OpenDeck/README.md

 Solving this two goals means you can forget about implementation details and focus on having your custom controller built as fast as possible.

-The platform also supports DMX output so it can be used as DMX interface through `usbserial` plugin in [Open Lighting Architecture](https://www.openlighting.org/).

 *Click the image below for a demo video of the [OpenDeck configurator](https://config.shanteacontrols.com)*

 [![Watch the video](https://img.youtube.com/vi/7X2LC0JMfAU/maxresdefault.jpg)](https://youtu.be/7X2LC0JMfAU)